gulf/gulf/README.md

 ## FAQ

 How does it work?
-Telepath uses operational transformation, which is all about making edits fit.
+Gulf uses operational transformation, which is all about making edits fit.
 Node.js streams make sure linking documents is a pure joy.
 Everything else is in teh codez.

 Does it support peer-to-peer linking?
 No.